Part 3. Handling signals (30 points)

 of input.

-Create a new module named signals
+to add the libc crate.
+Then, create a new module named signals

 .
 Inside it write a function